Dharmesh Darshan

 Dharmesh Darshan is an Indian filmmaker, film director and writer who works in Bollywood.
-He was born into Bhatt family.
-He began his illustrious career as one of the youngest filmmakers of Indian Cinema, in the league of Sooraj Barjatya, Aditya Chopra, Karan Johar, and Sanjay Leela Bhansali.
+He was born into the Bhatt family.
+He began his career as one of the youngest filmmakers of Indian cinema, in the league of Sooraj Barjatya, Aditya Chopra, Karan Johar, and Sanjay Leela Bhansali.
 He began his directorial career with the action romance Lootere (1993), starring Sunny Deol and Juhi Chawla, which was a big hit that gave him a huge breakthrough early in his career.
 He later created box-office history with the romantic drama Raja Hindustani (1996) starring Aamir Khan and Karisma Kapoor.
 He then directed the musical romantic drama Dhadkan (2000) starring Akshay Kumar, Suniel Shetty and Shilpa Shetty, another commercial success.

 Early life

 Dharmesh was born Dharmesh Sabharwal, the son of film producer Darshan Sabharwal and his wife Sheila, who is the elder sister of filmmakers, Mahesh Bhatt and Mukesh Bhatt.
 Thus, both his parents were linked to the Hindi film industry.
 At some point, Dharmesh decided to adopt his father's first name as his own surname, and came to be known as Dharmesh Darshan.